 \begin{proposition} Let $\rho_y$ be the quasi-isogeny corresponding to $y \in \Mscr_{G,\mu}(\bbf)(\FFbar_p)$ and denote by $\rho_{Ig,y}$ the quasi-isogeny given by

-\begin{subenv} \item The family of crystalline Tate-tensors $\rho_{Ig,y}^{\ast}t_{G,\alpha}$ coincide with the natural crystalline Tate-tensors on $\Acal_{G,\Jscr_m^{(p^N)}}$ . \item $H_{y,N,(x_J)} = H_{y,N}$, in particular the lift is independent of the choice of the points $x_J$. \end{subenv} \end{proposition} \begin{proof} By the rigidity of crystals it suffices to show the equality of the crystalline Tate tensors in one point of each connected component.
+\begin{subenv} \item The family of crystalline Tate tensors $\rho_{Ig,y}^{\ast}t_{G,\alpha}$ coincide with the natural crystalline Tate tensors on $\Acal_{G,\Jscr_m^{(p^N)}}$ . \item $H_{y,N,(x_J)} = H_{y,N}$, in particular the lift is independent of the choice of the points $x_J$. \end{subenv} \end{proposition} \begin{proof} By the rigidity of crystals it suffices to show the equality of the crystalline Tate tensors in one point of each connected component.
 Indeed, they are equal over $x_J$ by construction.
-The second part follows directly from \cite[Prop.~1.3.11]{kisin}, where Kisin shows that the crystalline Tate tensors determines a point in a fibre of $\nu_{\rm Sh}$ uniquely. \end{proof}
+The second part follows directly from \cite[Prop.~1.3.11]{Kisin:LanglandsRapoport}, where Kisin shows that the crystalline Tate tensors determine a point in a fibre of $\nu_{\rm Sh}$ uniquely. \end{proof}

 So far we have shown that the restriction of $\pi_{N,m}$ to subvarieties of the form $\Jscr_{(p^{-N})} \times \{y\}$ and $\{x\} \times \Mscr_{G,\mu}(\bbf)$ is a morphism of varieties.
 We now deduce the general result.